MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 [!code-javascript[JSON](../_data/extension-build-tasks.json)]

 >[!NOTE]
 >The **publisher** here must be changed to your publisher name.
-If you'd like to create a publisher now, go to [create your publisher](#createpublisher) for instructions.
+If you want to create a publisher now, go to [create your publisher](#createpublisher) for instructions.

 ### Contributions